timxiao1203/ExtendableSwap/README.md

 # Extendable Swap

 An extendable swap represents a forward swap agreement with an option of extending the swap for another term.
+Other non traditional swaps include accumulator swap (see https://finpricing.com/lib/FxAccumulator.html)

 The valuation model assumes the swap rates for different terms to be correlated log-normally distributed random variables and uses the Haselgrove integration method for pricing the deal.